Study in UK

 Frequently Asked Questions (FAQs)

 Yes, Indian students completing their MBBS degrees abroad can practice in India afterwards.
 However, there are NMC guidelines they must follow to be eligible for FMGE and then NMC registration.
-These steps are crucial to be a medical practitioner in India.
-A few of the NMC guidelines to study MBBS abroad include NEET qualification, 5.5 English-taught MBBS degree abroad with at least 19 mandatory subjects, internship completion, and many more.
+These steps are crucial to being a medical practitioner in India.
+A few of the NMC guidelines for studying MBBS abroad include NEET qualification, a 5.5-year English-taught MBBS degree abroad with at least 19 mandatory subjects, completion of an internship, and more.

-Yes, NEET is one of the mandatory requirements for Indian students seeking MBBS degrees abroad in 2026.
-It is crucial for those candidates who want to seek career opportunities in India after completing MBBS abroad.
+Yes, NEET qualification is a mandatory requirement for Indian students seeking MBBS degrees abroad in 2026.
+It is crucial for the candidates seeking career opportunities in India after completing MBBS abroad.

 Yes, it is quite safe to pursue MBBS abroad.
 However, Indian students need to be very planned and prepared.
-They must select an NMC-approved medical university abroad and follow the chosen country's advisory as well as the Indian advisory.
+They must select a recognised medical university abroad and follow the advice of the chosen country as well as the Indian advisory.
 Hence, staying informed is crucial for Indian students.

 Want to study in Ireland?
 Explore Universities & Courses